staggeredsix/pdf-to-podcast-demo/README.md

 4. **Enable Tracing**

 We expose a Jaeger instance at `http://localhost:16686/` for tracing.
-This is useful for debugging and monitoring the system.
+This is useful for debugging and monitoring the system

 ## Contributing